Xilinx/Vitis_Libraries/quantitative_finance/docs/src/methods/fd.rst

 A function in the host software generates the finite-difference grid (possibly non-uniform) and the :math:`\alpha`, :math:`\beta`, :math:`\gamma` and :math:`\delta` coefficients based on the grid.
 These are converted into a set of :math:`\mathbf{A}` matrices (in sparse form) and :math:`\mathbf{b}` boundary vectors, plus modified forms of the :math:`\mathbf{A}` matrices for the tridiagonal and pentadiagonal solvers (the :math:`\mathbf{X}` matrices).
 The initial condition of the grid is also calculated on the host, and all of these cofficients are moved into the DDR memory on the Alveo card.

-The following three steps are performed in hardware on the Alveo card for each timestep of the simulation.
+The following three steps are performed in hardware on the AMD Alveo |trade| card for each timestep of the simulation.

 Explicit estimation at timestep t
 +++++++++++++++++++++++++++++++++